KSAH-42/RabbitOM/README.md

 * Moving and renaming classes to different namespace
 * Add new class libray to rending using wpf
 * Improve cpu an memory consumption during rending
-* adding the support of H265

 ➡️ Next arrival things:

-* Adding support of H264
 * Adding support video encoder for rendering MPEG using C++ WRL or COM/ATL
 * Onvif integration will comes with deep integration events support, ptz, io, config, discovery, etc..